Daet: Historical landmarks

+Culture

 Festivals

 The Pineapple Festival (or "Pinyasan" as it is called by the locals) is considered to be the most colorful festivals in Camarines Norte.
 The festival started in 1992, and is about the province's prime agricultural product, which is the "Queen of All Pineapple" pineapple.
 Noted for its sweetness and flavor, this kind of pineapple is produced only in Camarines Norte, thereby making it a specialty in the province.
 The festival goes on for about 10 days, and several events are held in the municipality.
 The festival aims to promote the culture of Daet and its citizens.
-The Pineapple Festival is held every June 22–26 annually initiated by Mayor Tito Sarte Sarion.
+The Pineapple Festival is held every June 22–26 annually, initiated by Mayor Tito Sarte Sarion.

 The Bantayog Festival celebrates the founding of Camarines Norte.
-As of 2009, it has been 89 years since the province has become independent, since March 3, 1975, when Ambos Camarines (At that time Camarines Norte and Camarines Sur were one province) was split from two.
+As of 2025, it has been 107 years since the province has become independent, since March 10, 1917, when Ambos Camarines (At that time Camarines Norte and Camarines Sur were one province) was split from two.
 This festival promotes the province as one which has unnoticed potential in the fields of tourism and commerce, and also the rich culture and hospitality of the people of Camarines Norte.
 The Bantayog Festival is held every March or April annually.
 It was launched in April 1982.

+Education

+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are the: